renlite/dart_flutter/README.md

 ### [Flutter](https://flutter.dev/) is different: building process
 https://flutter.dev/docs/resources/architectural-overview#build-from-widget-to-element

 Different UI frameworks use different main names for an UI object (Container, Button, Textfield, List, ...) that is part of a render tree.
 Common names for UI objects are: Components, Elements, Nodes, Controls, Widgets or RenderObjects.
-But wait, in Flutter there are Widgets, Elements and RenderObjekts.
+But wait, in Flutter there are Widgets, Elements and RenderObjects.

 Flutter's layout and rendering is based on following trees: WidgetTree, ElementTree, RenderTree